Easter Cakesicles

 • colored chocolate

-• food coloring - optional
+• food coloring for pink chocolate- optional

 • sprinkles